Differentially Private False Discovery Rate Control

-In computer science, considerable efforts have been made to develop private data release mechanisms \cite{DworkMNS06,mcsherry2007mechanism,barak2007privacy} and private machine learning algorithms under differential privacy constraints, for example, boosting \cite{hardt2012simple}, empirical risk minimization \cite{chaudhuri2011differentially}, private PAC learning \cite{beimel2010bounds}, and deep learning \cite{abadi2016deep}.
+In computer science, considerable efforts have been made to develop private data release mechanisms \cite{DworkMNS06,mcsherry2007mechanism,barak2007privacy} and private machine learning algorithms under differential privacy constraints, for example, boosting \cite{hardt2012simple}, empirical risk minimization \cite{chaudhuri2011differentially}, private PAC learning \cite{beimel2010bounds}, and deep learning~\cite{abadi2016deep,bu2020deep}.
 On the statistical front, differential privacy has been added to and incorporated into many statistical methods in areas of robust statistics \cite{dwork2009differential}, nonparametric density estimation \cite{wasserman2010}, hypothesis testing \cite{uhlerop2013privacy,gaboardi2016differentially}, finite-sample confidence intervals \cite{karwa2017confidence}, functional data analysis \cite{hall2013differential}, network data analysis \cite{karwa2016inference}, and linear regression \cite{lei2016differentially,wang2018revisiting}.

-A second major contribution of the paper is to prove FDR control of this procedure and beyond.
-Formally, the FDR is defined as